MariyaSpasova-Git/homework/README.md

-This is a repository for my homework for the Software Technologies course
+This is a repository for my homework for the Software Technologies course.